naturerobots/HSOS-SEP-PlantMap-2022/docs/index.md

 # Home :house_with_garden:

-This page provides general information about the project, as well as context, to better understand the problems it tries to solve.
+This page provides general information about the project, as well as context, too better understand the problems it tries to solve.

 This project was developed by students from the [University of Applied